aws-observability/application-signals-demo/ai-validator/libs/tests/test-1.script.md

 Check that there is more than one row displayed in the right panel.

 **Constraints:**
 - You MUST ensure the rows contain columns 'Owner id' and 'Spans'.
-If it does not, you need to type 'attributes.owner.id' again.
+If it does not, wait a few seconds then type 'attributes.owner.id' again.

 ### 17. Click 'Clear filters'